eradman/pg-safeupdate/README.md

     load 'safeupdate';

-Make this manditory for all databases and connections by adding the following to `postgresql.conf`
+Make this mandatory for all databases and connections by adding the following to `postgresql.conf`

     shared_preload_libraries=safeupdate